Yam Rural District

 Yam Rural District (دهستان يام) is in Meshkan District of Khoshab County, Razavi Khorasan province, Iran.
 Its capital is the village of Yam.

 History

-After the 2006 National Census, Khoshab District was separated from Sabzevar County in the establishment of Khoshab County, and Yam Rural District was created in the new Meshkan District.
+In 2010, Khoshab District was separated from Sabzevar County in the establishment of Khoshab County, and Yam Rural District was created in the new Meshkan District.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population was 5,491 in 1,602 households.
+At the time of the 2011 National Census, the rural district's population was 5,491 in 1,602 households.
 The 2016 census measured the population of the rural district as 4,679 in 1,634 households.
 The most populous of its 37 villages was Dahaneh-ye Shur, with 753 people.